bsv-blockchain/ts-sdk/docs/tutorials/transaction-broadcasting.md

 In this tutorial, you'll learn about the two main broadcasting approaches:

-1. **WalletClient Broadcasting**: Uses a BRC-100 compliant wallet as a proxy (such as the MetaNet Desktop Wallet)
+1. **WalletClient Broadcasting**: Uses a BRC-100 compliant wallet as a proxy (such as the Metanet Desktop Wallet)
 2. **Direct Broadcasting**: Connects directly to mining services and APIs

 ## Understanding Broadcasting Architecture